KingAiba/FYPEngine/README.md

 from Source.Renderer.ResourseManager import Resources from Source.Renderer.SpriteRender import SpriteRender
 ```
 Now we need to load some textures and shader to setup the renderer.
-We do this by
+We can do this by
 using the ``Resources.LoadShader(VertexShader FilePath, FragmentShader FilePath, Key)``
-& ``Resources.LoadTexture(Texture FilePath, bool Alpha, Key)``.
+& ``Resources.LoadTexture(Texture FilePath,isAlpha, Key)``.

 ```python
 def InitRenderer(self):